 A denture is a custom-made bespoke medical device that is designed to replace missing teeth (worn over the gums).
 They are removable and are usually made from real looking resin teeth bonded to an acrylic (plastic) or chrome (metal) base.
 Dentures help to give facial, lip and cheek support, help to improve with digestion especially improve chewing ability and speech.
-While dentures may a little time to get used to, you will find your dentures with us are natural looking and more comfortable than ever.
+While dentures may take a little time to get used to, we will ensure they are natural looking and comfortable.

 How Long Before I Get Used to My Dentures?

 This varies from person to person but generally our clients take anywhere from a week to a couple of weeks for the new dentures to bed in.
 Your new dentures will fit you in places that your old dentures did not or if you are new to dentures then you will have something in place where you were previously missing teeth.
 At first this can feel a little strange or slightly odd but this only lasts a short time while the muscles in your mouth and tongue learn to adapt to your dentures.
 Eating and speaking with dentures can take a little practice if you are new to dentures, however again this only lasts a couple of days.
 We would always advise our clients to persevere with the feeling of the dentures being a little odd, however if any irritation or soreness develops then a slight adjustment might be needed and this is all covered on your aftercare service.